miku/siskin/INSTALL.md

 [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them).
-If the program was not found in the [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), a link should be visible to the programs homepage.
+If the program was not found in the [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), a link should be visible to the programs' homepage.
 Please install these program manually, if necessary.

-Note that not all tasks require all external program.
-In fact, you ran try to run any task just now.
-If an external program is missing, there will be an error, which will include name (or hints) to the missing program.
+Note that not all tasks require external programs.
+In fact, you can try to run any task just now.
+If an external program is missing, there will be an error, which will include the name of the missing program.

 ### Metafacture

 The siskin project currently uses Metafacture 4.0.0, which can be downloaded from [https://github.com/metafacture/metafacture-core/releases/tag/metafacture-runner-4.0.0](https://github.com/metafacture/metafacture-core/releases/tag/metafacture-runner-4.0.0).
-Unarchive the distribution and symlink the flux.sh into your path.
+Unarchive the distribution and symlink the `flux.sh` into your path.

 ```
 ~/bin/flux-4.0.0.sh -> ~/opt/metafacture-runner-4.0.0/flux.sh